TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

     lolli@apoc /var/www/local/git/styleguide $

 The good thing about this test is that it actually triggers quite some functionality below.
-It does tons of database inserts and updates and uses the Core DataHandler for various details.
+It does tons of database inserts and updates and uses the `Core`:pn: `DataHandler`:pn: for various details.
 If something goes wrong in this entire area, it would throw an exception, the functional test would recognize this and fail.
 But if its green, we know that a large parts of that extension are working correctly.

 If looking at details - for instance if we try to fix the MSSQL issue - runTests.sh can be called with `-x` again for xdebug break pointing.
-Also, the functional test execution becomes a bit funny: We are creating a TYPO3 test instance within `.Build/` folder anyway.
+Also, the functional test execution becomes a bit funny: We are creating a `TYPO3`:pn: test instance within `.Build/` folder anyway.
 But the functional test setup again creates instances for the single tests cases.
 The code that is actually executed is now located in a sub folder of `typo3temp/` of `.Build/`, in this test case it is `functional-9ad521a`: